Well-posedness of dispersion managed nonlinear Schr\"odinger equations: Introduction

 Then \eqref{eq:NLS-gen} is equivalent to

 which now contains the fast oscillating term $T_{D(t/\veps)}$ in the nonlinearity, but the linear part is constant in $t$; since $d_0$ has mean zero and period $L$, the cumulative dispersion $D(t/\veps)$ is periodic with period $\veps L$.
-The idea of Gabitov and Turitsyn, for the special case of a Kerr nonlinearity, is to average the fast oscillating nonlinear terms containing $T_{D(t/\veps)}$ over one period in $t$, which yields the dispersion managed nonlinear Schr\"odinger equation
+The idea of Gabitov and Turitsyn, for the special case of a Kerr nonlinearity, is to average the fast oscillating nonlinear terms containing $T_{D(t/\veps)}$ over one period in $t$, which yields the dispersion managed NLS

 where $u$ now is the average profile of the pulse $v$.
 This is analogous to Kapitza's treatment of the unstable pendulum, which is stabilized by fast oscillations of the pivot, see \cite{LandauLifshitz}.
-This has been rigorously studied in \cite{ZGJT01} for Kerr type nonlinearities.
+Proofs of the averaging theorem were given in \cite{ZGJT01} and \cite{CKL} for Kerr type nonlinearity and \cite{CLA} for power--law type nonlinearities.
+In the case of fast dispersion management, where the periodic mean--zero part of the dispersion profile is given by $d_{\text{per}}(t)=d_0(t/\veps)$, an averaging theorem is proven in \cite{ASS}.

-We prefer to rewrite \eqref{eq:GT-1} a bit: Introduce a probability measure $\mu$ on the Borel sets of $\R$ by $\mu(B)\coloneqq \frac{1}{L}\int_0^L \id_B(D(s))\, ds$ and make to change of variables $r=D(s)$ to see that \eqref{eq:GT-1} is equivalent to
+We prefer to rewrite \eqref{eq:GT-1} a bit: Introduce a probability measure $\mu$ on the Borel sets of $\R$ by $\mu(B)\coloneqq \frac{1}{L}\int_0^L \id_B(D(s))\, \mathrm{d}s$ and make to change of variables $r=D(s)$ to see that \eqref{eq:GT-1} is equivalent to

 which is equivalent to \eqref{eq:main} when $\mu$ has density $\psi$.

 Note that since the local mean zero periodic dispersion profile $d_0$ is locally integrable, its integrated version $D$ is bounded, hence the probability measure $\mu$ has compact support.
 In particular, its density, once it exists, has compact support in all physically interesting cases.
 The existence and suitable $L^p$ properties of the density $\psi$ follow from physically natural conditions on the local mean zero periodic dispersion profile $d_0$.